 - Different brands of powdered sugar use varying amounts of cornstarch.
 This may effect the thickness of the batter.
 The batter is thick and sticky by nature so, stir until the ingredients are evenly moistened no more no less.

 - Don’t use a whisk to mix the cookie dough.
 Once the ingredients for the cookies are sifted, switch from a whisk to a large spoon or non-stick spatula to make and mix the batter.

 - When adding mix-ins like the chocolate chips in this recipe, fold in thoroughly to be certain the chocolate chips are evenly distributed throughout the batter.

 - You may use semi-sweet or milk chocolate chips in these cookies.

 - Allow the cookies to cool on the baking sheet before attempting to move them to a cooling rack, so they’ll keep their shape.
 These cookies are delicate while still warm.

-Whether you're looking for gluten free or just looking to change-up your desserts menu, my flourless chocolate cake is a sure win topped with whipped cream and fresh berries.
-You may also enjoy this recipe for flourless banana nut pancakes from Skinnytaste for breakfast or brunch.
+Whether you’re looking for gluten free or just looking to change-up your desserts menu, my Flourless Chocolate Cake is a sure winner topped with whipped cream and fresh berries.
+More cookie recipes you may also like to try: